yuygfgg/Fansub-encoding-tools/README.md

 pgs_ass_color.py - A script coloring Ass subtitles base on PGS subs, comes with simple GUI.

-tee.pt - A script to run multiple encoding commands simultaneously, only pre-processing once.
+tee.py - A script to run multiple encoding commands simultaneously, only pre-processing once.
 ```